Sorosh2003/Chat-App-/README.md

+So first of all welcome to my Repository, the codes have been tested and there is no any error or bug, but the backend might not work on github live if you wnat to test how it works feel free to create  a folder and copy+paste my cpde and file structure

 # 💬 Real-Time Chat Application

 A real-time chat application that allows multiple users to communicate instantly.
 Built with Socket.IO for real-time bidirectional communication.